Sound speed uncertainty in Acousto-Electric Tomography: Forward computations and uncertainty modeling

-We use 36 uniformly distributed wave-source positions in order to eliminate artifacts related to a limited number of waves; see Figure \ref{fig:artifacts}.
-Each transducer source consists of a sequence of point sources on the arc of $ \partial\Omega $, whereas in \cite{jensen2019feasibility} the point sources lie on a straight line tangential to $ \partial\Omega $; we note that the choice, when consistent in the modeling, is not significant.
-Also, at each transducer source position, we have only one steering angle directed radially inwards.
+We use 36 uniformly distributed wave-source positions in order to eliminate artifacts that would appear when too few waves are used; see Figure \ref{fig:artifacts}.
+Each transducer source consists of a sequence of point sources on the arc of $ \partial\Omega $.
+The transducer produces half a cycle of a 50 kHz tone burst.